Kelowna couple returns home after working the front lines of pandemic hotbed in Italy - BC Local News

 “It’s not even slightly what we pictured going to,” said Ian.

-Ian said they arrived in Cremona to find a hospital bursting at the seams, overrun resources and “tragedy everywhere.”
+Ian said he and his wife arrived in Cremona to find a hospital bursting at the seams, overrun resources and “tragedy everywhere.”

 “The whole country was on lockdown,” he said.
 “It was pretty scary to see just how bad it can get.”